-If you are using a local web server for development, or a network shared folder (for example, a Vagrant box), then you only need to configure the local Path to create the validation script, and the URL to validation script.
-These need to match up, so that the path on the local file system (or shared folder) needs to match the URL used to call that script on your web server.
-In the screenshot above, the webroot of the project is the public folder, and the site can be loaded via the local IP address on port 8080.
-Once these paths match, we can click the Validate button.
+If you are using a local web server for development, or a network shared folder (for example, a Vagrant box), then you only need to configure the local Path to create the validation script, and the Url to validation script.
+These need to match up, so that the path on the local file system (or shared folder) needs to match the url used to call that script on your web server.
+In the screenshot above, the webroot of the project is the public folder, and the site can be loaded via the local ip address on port 8080.
+Once these paths match, we can hit the Validate button.

 Remote Web Server

-After creating and selecting the Deployment, we can click the Validate button.
+Once we've created and selected the Deployment, we can hit the Validate button.

 There has been a problem connecting to your web server.
-Make sure that the URL (and port) are correct; these are provided to your web server either in the URL to validation script option or within your Deployment.
+Make sure that the url (and port) provided to your web server either in the Url to validation script option or within your Deployment is correct.

 Remote host is configured as 'localhost' despite server host is probably not local

 The "URL to validation script" contains something different from localhost, but the xdebug.remote_host value is not set and so is using the default value of localhost, or is set to localhost or 127.0.0.1.